cojen/TuplDB/README.md

 * [Replication](https://github.com/cojen/Tupl/wiki/Replication)

 Tupl can be used directly, or it can be used for implementing a high-level database.
-Tupl is powerful enough for supporting all the requirements of relational SQL databases as well as NoSQL databases.
-Because Tupl doesn't impose any structure or encoding for data, a high-level database is free to implement the most efficient format it requires.
+Tupl is powerful enough to support all the requirements of relational SQL databases as well as NoSQL databases.
+Tupl doesn't impose any structure or encoding for data, so a high-level database is free to implement the most efficient format it requires.

 The main entry point is the [Database](https://tupl.cojen.org/javadoc/org.cojen.tupl/org/cojen/tupl/Database.html) class.
 Here is a simple example for opening a non-durable database: